jrw972/TheAceOrb/index.markdown

  - Extensive Training available from OCI
  - Available documentation
  - Includes an easy to use cross-platform build tool: MPC
- - OCI can help you migrate from other ORBS.
+ - OCI can help you migrate from other ORBs

 {% assign releases = site.github.releases %}
 {% if releases != null %}